joshiujjwal/2Bnot2B/README.md

  - Temperature 0.7 randomness in text generation
  - Top_p 0.5 for focused response
  - Max_tokens 500 For short response can be configurable in UI

+ ## For UI
+ - Upload Documents
+ - Intearctive Summary for The Complete Works of William Shakespeare based on category
+ - Chat Interface for additional questions
+ - In Response, added Source and its chunks retrival for text source
+ - Theme Green based on The term "green-eyed monster" from Othello, referencing jealousy, highlights Shakespeare's use of green in the context of human emotions.

+ ## Notes
+ - No RAG background
+ - Understood from YT and LLM Chats
+ - Used Cursor for code generation assistance